 ** Can substitute PHC 6364 Plant Operations Interdisciplinary Field Experience course if filled

+Comprehensive Exam

 ADHERENCE TO DEGREE/PROGRAM PLANS

 Admitted students are expected to meet with their professional advisor to determine the appropriate course sequence to meet the curriculum requirements.
 In some concentrations, the concentration director will develop the program plan with the student and forward the program plan to the professional advisor.
 Once a program plan is determined, students are expected to adhere to this plan unless special permission is obtained.
 As not all courses are offered each semester, a student who deviates from the program plan understands that delay in graduation can be expected Priority is given to students who maintain initial degree plans.